 Eugène Isabey wanted to be a Mariner, but his father who was an artist demanded that Eugène study painting, a rare case, because usually the person wanting to be an artist, upsets and disappoints the family about that idea.

-After studying with his father and copying the Old Masters at the Louvre, Eugène Isabey began sharing a studio with the landscape painter, Xavier Leprince at Honfleur, in 1824, then moved to Saint-Siméon after Leprince's untimely death.
-The following year, he sent some landscapes to the Salon for his first formal exhibition.
+After studying with his father and duplicating the Old Masters at the Louvre, Eugène Isabey began sharing a studio in 1824 when he was twenty-one, with the landscape painter, Xavier Leprince at Honfleur, then moved to Saint-Siméon after Leprince's death.
+The next year, he sent a few landscape paintings to the Salon for his first formal exhibition.

-In 1831, he was chosen to accompany a diplomatic mission to Morocco, led by the Comte de Mornay, but he politely refused.
-He had just returned from a short trip to Algiers, where he had painted scenes of the Royal Navy's campaign.
-He was replaced by his friend, Eugène Delacroix, who created over 100 works that are now considered classics of Orientalism.
+In 1831, he was chosen to go on a diplomatic mission to Morocco, led by the Comte de Mornay, but he refused to go because he had just returned from a trip to Algiers, where he had painted scenes of the Royal Navy's campaign.
+His friend, Eugène Delacroix, went in his place and created over 100 works that are now classics of Orientalism.

-Shortly after, however, Eugène Isabey became a court painter for King Louis-Philippe and was named a Knight in the Légion d'Honneur in 1832.
-One of his best known paintings was done during this period, in 1840, depicting the return of Napoleon's remains from Saint Helena aboard the Belle Poule.
+Not long after, Eugène Isabey became a court painter for King Louis-Philippe and was named a Knight in the Légion d'Honneur.
+One of his best-known paintings was done in 1840, depicting the return of Napoleon's remains from Saint Helena aboard the frigate Belle Poule.

-Eugène Isabey favored historical paintings, genre scenes and landscapes, but also executed numerous canvases depicting storms and shipwrecks.
-During a trip to England, he was known to have studied the works of J.M.W.
+Eugène Isabey favored historical paintings, genre scenes, and landscapes, but also executed numerous canvases depicting tempests and shipwrecks.
+During a trip to England, he studied the marine works of J.M.W.
 Turner.
-He took in students on a regular basis; including Eugène Boudin, Johan Barthold Jongkind and Durand-Brager.
-In his later years, he turned from marine painting to historical scenes, usually of a violent nature, such as massacres, duels and robberies.
+He taught many students on a regular basis, including Eugène Boudin, and Johan Barthold Jongkind.
+In his later years, he turned from marine painting to historical scenes, usually of a violent nature, such as massacres, duels, and robberies.